normelius/reloc/README.md

 ```

-## Usage - CLI
+## Usage - Command-Line Application
-Reloc can be used as a CLI in order to transfer files to the server
+Reloc can be used as a command-line application in order to transfer files to the server
-using the command prompt.
+using the command prompt, i.e. terminal.

 #### Internal transfer, i.e. over local network.
 ```bash